IPsec Fault Tolerance

 The Stateful Firewall and Security Levels

-Regardless of the type of firewall mode, or single or multiple contexts, Adaptive Security Appliance ( ASA ) permits traffic based on a concept of security levels configured per interface.
-And is an important point to note for ASA failover and how you design your failover firewall strategy.
+Regardless of the type of firewall mode or single or multiple contexts, the Adaptive Security Appliance ( ASA ) permits traffic based on a concept of security levels configured per interface.
+This is a crucial point to note for ASA failover and how you design your failover firewall strategy.
 The configurable range is from level 0 to 100.
 Every interface on ASA must have a security level.

 The security level allows configured interface trust-ability and can range from 0, which is the lowest, to 100, which is the highest—offering ways to control traffic flow based on security level numbering.
 The default security level is “0”, configuring the name on the interface “inside” without explicitly entering a security level; then, the ASA automatically sets the security level to 100 ( highest ).